Destinations Greece The Cyclades Mykonos

 €€€€

-Must ordergrilled fish + house-pressed olive oil
+Must ordergrilled fish + the octopus

-Ftelia · windwardBohemian-luxeBring a hoodie
+Ftelia · windwardBohemian-luxeBring a layer

 Where We Sleep